icyflame/cli-cube-timer/README.md

 This will make some API calls to GitHub's OAuth Authorizations API, and exchange your username and password for an OAuth token, that it will store locally, **on your machine**.
 So, you don't have to enter the username and password everytime you want to push, and the OAuth token stays safe.
-Psst, you can delete and create a new OAuth token using this command at any time, just in case you think there was a breach!
+**Psst,** you can delete and create a new OAuth token using this command at any time, just in case you think there was a breach!
 (Everything will work exactly like before!)

+### solve --show gist

+> Print the URL where all your times are stored

+This will print the URL to your gist, using your username and the gist ID that we have stored on your machine.

 ## Contributing